bhargaviks/left_join/README.md

-You've been given two files employee_names.csv and employee_pay.csv.
+Given two files employee_names.csv and employee_pay.csv.
 These files are related by the id field.

 The goal is to implement the logic of a **left join** (it should give the same results if you were to load the data into a database and perform a left join).